developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 ## Escaping Special Characters

-To print special characters, escape them with a backslash (`\`) or use a control word that represents the symbol.
+To print special characters, escape them with a backslash (`\`) or use a command that represents the symbol.

 | Character | Code                 |
 | :-------: | :------------------- |